 A 2016 report by NerdWallet, compiled from data sourced from the Census Bureau and the Federal Reserve Bank of New York, shows that indebted households in the US have an average of $16,061 in credit balances.
 The report states that total household debt has risen to $132,529, from just $88,063 in 2002.
 While income has grown by 28% in the last 13 years, the cost of living has risen by 30% in the same period.
 Medical expenses have increased by 57% since 2003 while housing rose by 32% and cost of food by 36 percent.
-According to Sean McQuay, a credit card associate at NerdWallet, wage growth is still sluggish despite the growing economy.
-As a result, meeting financial obligations is becoming increasingly harder ever year.
+According to Sean McQuay, a credit card associated at NerdWallet, wage growth is still sluggish despite the growing economy.
+As a result, meeting financial obligations is becoming increasingly harder every year.

-Most Americans have over the years relied on credit cards to close the gap between a slow paced income growth and fast-rising costs of living.
+Most Americans have over the years relied on credit cards to close the gap between a slow-paced income growth and fast-rising costs of living.
 Credit cards provide an easy and convenient way of borrowing but quite are expensive in the long run.
 Presently, the average credit card interest rate stands at 18.76 percent.
 A recent CNBC study shows that the average American household pays a credit card interest of $1,296 ever year.

 Research on credit card debt conducted by ValuePenguin using data from the Federal Reserve and the U.S Census Bureau found that the average credit card debt for most American households has risen by ten percent in the last three years.
 What is even scarier is the fact that it would take a typical indebted household close to 14 years to pay off its existing debt by paying a minimum of 1.5% of the balance and interest.